-- In a situation where statute or case law specifies a method or assumption to be adopted in an actuarial evidence calculation, a broad interpretation of accepted actuarial practice is applied, so that in most such situations the statute or case law specification is within the range of accepted actuarial practice. - If the actuary were unsure as to whether such a specification is accepted actuarial practice, he or she would consult with the chair of the Committee on Actuarial Evidence.
+- In a situation where statute, regulation or case law specifies a method or assumption to be adopted in an actuarial evidence calculation, a broad interpretation of accepted actuarial practice would be applied, so that in most such situations the statute, regulation or case law specification would be considered to be within the range of accepted actuarial practice. - If the actuary were unsure as to whether such a specification is accepted actuarial practice, he or she would consult with the chair of the Committee on Actuarial Evidence.